-Prerequisite: CD 105.

-Lecture: 32 hours per semester.
-Laboratory: 48 hours per semester.
+Associate Degree Applicable Prerequisite: CD 105.
+Lecture: 2 hours per week Laboratory: 3 hours per week

 Methods and principles of supervising student teachers in early childhood educational settings.
 Emphasis on the role of experienced classroom teachers who function as mentors to new teachers while simultaneoulsy addressing the needs of children, parents and other staff.
 (A required course for Master Teacher level of the Child Development Permit.)